Health and Gender Equity

 Scheduled regularly during this training are personal and career counseling sessions, both as groups and individually, and lessons related to reproductive health.
 These are led by Ocen Fred Briyan, founder and leader of Concerned Parents Association (CPA) of Gulu.
 Completing the program are workshops and hands-on lessons about developing business plans and computer skills, with emphasis on financing and communications.
 These are provided by Olara Geoffrey, also of CPA.

 To address the problem of girls being house-bound during their periods, the initial production target for the seamstress trainees is to manufacture reusable feminine hygiene kits.
 Each kit includes reusable cotton pads, a separate piece to stabilize these to undergarments, and washcloths, all within a cloth bag.
-The target is to produce at least 500 kits during the 6 months.
+They also receive liquid soap produced in Gulu by students at the UNIFAT Primary School and in Rumbek, South Sudan be students at the Abukloi High School.

 Soap-making student teams at UNIFAT Primary School (left) and Abikloi High School.

-After four months, the seamstresses-in-training are making plans to form their own cooperative, and expand production to include women’s apparel and student backpacks.
-Funds from the grant and donations are available to support a second set of 10 trainees who will begin in November, 2022.
-Additional funding will be needed to continue these Gender Equity – WASH programs beyond this.
+As they complete their training, the first group of seamstresses are making plans to form their own cooperative, and expand production to include women’s apparel and student backpacks in addition to the kits.
+We are working with Adong Immaculate to identify suitable retail space and raise funds to help them launch their independent venture with the goal of enabling them to become self-sustaining within a year.
+Funds from the current grant and donations are available to support a second set of 10 trainees who will begin in November, 2022, but additional funding will be needed to continue these Gender Equity – WASH training and independent production programs beyond this.